Rosie Rushton

-Writing career
+Rosie Rushton (born 1946) is a British author who wrote several novels for teenagers.

+Rushton is a researcher and music facilitator based in the West Midlands, where she has established herself as a specialist in music provision for individuals with learning disabilities.

-Rosie Rushton began her career as a feature writer for a local paper.
+Rushton began her career as a feature writer for the local paper.
 Staying Cool, Surviving School was her first book, published by Piccadilly Press in 1993.
-After writing another non-fiction title, You’re My Best Friend, I Hate You! (available from Puffin Books), Rosie turned to fiction.
+After writing another non-fiction title, You’re My Best Friend, I Hate You!, Rosie turned to fiction.